BraVE: Offline Reinforcement Learning for Discrete Combinatorial Action Spaces: Experimental Evaluation

 \subsection{Ablations and Hyperparameters}

-We conduct ablation studies to assess the impact of important design choices in BraVE.
-We first examine the depth penalty parameter $\delta$, which scales the contribution of branch value errors based on a node's depth, assigning greater weight to updates near the root where misestimates affect larger portions of the tree.
-Next, we vary the loss weight $\alpha$ to study the trade-off between the behavior-regularized TD loss and the BraVE loss.
-To isolate the effect of BraVE's tree structure and Q-guided traversal, we compare against a DQN-based variant trained using BraVE's loss (Equation~\ref{eq:td-loss}) but without tree-based action selection or branch value propagation.
-Finally, we evaluate how the beam width used during inference affects both policy quality and computational cost.
-Full results are provided in Appendix~\ref{app:ablations}.
+We conduct ablation and hyperparameter studies to quantify the contribution of each of BraVE's design choices.
+First, we examine the depth penalty $\delta$, which scales the loss by a node's position in the tree.
+A small penalty ($\delta=1$) consistently yields the best results, confirming the importance of prioritizing accuracy near the root.
+Second, we vary the loss weight $\alpha$ to analyze the trade-off between the behavior-regularized TD loss and the BraVE loss.
+Performance remains stable across a range of $\alpha$ values, but omitting the TD term entirely ($\alpha=0$) leads to significant degradation, particularly in higher-dimensional tasks.
+Third, we isolate the contribution of BraVE's tree structure by training a standard DQN baseline, which omits the hierarchical traversal and branch value propagation.
+This variant fails to learn a viable policy, confirming that BraVE's structured decomposition is critical to its success.
+Fourth, we evaluate the effect of beam width on performance and inference time.
+A width of 10 is sufficient for strong performance, with larger widths offering negligible gains at minimal runtime cost, reflecting the approach's practical efficiency.
+Full results are presented in Appendix~\ref{app:ablations}.